moleculerjs/site/source/0.12/docs/service.md

 $ moleculer-runner --hot ./services/test.service.js
 ```

-{% note info Please note %}
+{% note info %}
 Hot reloading function is working only with Moleculer Runner or if you load your services with `broker.loadService` or `broker.loadServices`.
+It doesn't work with `broker.createService`.
+{% endnote %}

+{% note info %}
+Hot reloading is only watch the `service.js` file.
+If you are using additional JS files in your services and they are changed, broker won't detect it.
+In this case it is better to use [nodemon](https://github.com/remy/nodemon) to restart all services and broker.
 {% endnote %}

 ## Local variables